MicrosoftDocs/entra-docs/docs/id-governance/tutorial-scheduled-leaver-portal.md

 > Select **Create** with the **Enable schedule** box unchecked to run the workflow on-demand.
 You may enable this setting later after checking the tasks and workflow status.

 ## Run the workflow
-Now that the workflow is created, it will automatically run the workflow every 3 hours.
-Lifecycle workflows check every 3 hours for users in the associated execution condition and execute the configured tasks for those users.
+Now that the workflow is created, it automatically runs every 3 hours.
+This means lifecycle workflows check every 3 hours for users in the associated execution condition, and executes the configured tasks for those users.
 However, for the tutorial, we would like to run it immediately.
 To run a workflow immediately, we can use the on-demand feature.

 >[!NOTE]
 >Be aware that you currently cannot run a workflow on-demand if it is set to disabled.
 You need to set the workflow to enabled to use the on-demand feature.